ManuelaSchips/magist/README.md

 ## Technical Implementation and Tools
 - **Database Management**: MySQL was used to query and evaluate the relevant datasets.
-- **Visualization**: Tableau Public helped present the findings in a clear manner. -- The corresponding workbook is available on my Tableau Public profile.
+- **Visualization**: Tableau Public helped present the findings in a clear manner.

 ---